 - Textbooks - Students can access required textbook information on BearWeb.
 After registering, select the "get books" option to see required textbooks.
 If no textbooks show under a specific course, professors will share any required materials with you either prior to or on the first day of class.

 The MBA Career Management team is passionate about helping you discover your career aspirations and land an amazing job.
 The job market can be difficult for any MBA student, so we encourage incoming students to start working before they arrive on campus.

-- Please watch an MBA Resume Workshop which has instructions on how to start the resume generating process.
+- If you cannot attend the Resume Workshop, please watch the MBA Resume Workshop which has instructions on how to start the resume generating process.

 - Contact Michael Estepp, Director of MBA Career Management, or Amy Vinson, Assistant Director for MBA Career Management, with career related questions.